 It is different than a work schedule or a Gantt Chart because it is a comprehensive document which involves schedules.
 The project manager creates this document by using the inputs from the project team and the stakeholders.
 It must be approved formally.
 The approval process of this document changes based on the organization structure.

 This is where we will end our discussion on the topic of this article.
-We would like to see your approaches on this subject and let us know if your organization uses such plans in project management.
+We would like to see your approaches regarding the importance of the project management plan.
+Let us know if your organization uses such plans to improve processes.
 You can use the comments box below to add or share your thoughts.